Level crossing safety

 Over the past 10 years:

-- About 12 per cent of these occured where where half-arm barriers plus flashing lights and bells are installed, and 40 per cent occurred where flashing lights and bells were installed.
-(Half-arm barriers eliminate around 90 per cent of collisions
+- About 12 per cent of these occured where where half-arm barriers plus flashing lights and bells are installed (half-arm barriers eliminate around 90 per cent of collisions)

 - 37 per cent occurred where flashing lights and bells were installed (flashing lights and bells eliminate about 65 per cent of collisions)